mhotiger/obsidian-notes/Asteroid city.md

 “All my pictures come out” midge asks if the photo came out- doesn’t care about the alien one only herself

 Do you dare me- what’s the CAUSE what’s the MEANING- I don’t know, maybe it’s because I’m afraid otherwise no one else will notice my existence in the universe.

+Woordrow “how can you think about this the world will never be the same again, what happens next nobody knows!
+Nobody knows repeats, what’s the meaning of life maybe there is one!

+He yells at augie “you took his picture” saying the thing he did could be important, he replies I’m a photographer.
+It’s just what he does.
+It’s how he copes with life- pushes forward with just what is and what should be, not taking time to examine what’s happening around him.

+In the scene where Woodrow asks augie is he was going to abandon them- the auto shop has text that says clear vision with a rear view mirror.
+Maybe the palindrome theory was right?
+If so we’re already on the reverse end.
+The peak is the alien arriving possibly

+All the cast is lulled to sleep- is this whole thing a dream?
+Or is it real?
+What’s the play about - infinity

+Sleep- it’s not death.
+It’s not becoming stars, it’s active.
+Be inert, then dream.

+Everything’s connected but nothings working

+Another augie photo that he didn’t take in the play- self portrait with shrapnel.
+Meanwhile midge is laying in the tub with a bottle of pills spilled beside her- as she mentioned earlier.
+This is how they both see themselves.
+Her as already dead and him as wounded but still alive.
+He asks “is she a ghost” about her character.
+Did she even exist?

+My daughter saw us- Dinah saw augie and midge through the window and admitted everything.
+This isn’t the beginning of something.
+Unless maybe it is.
+Alien looked at us like we’re doomed.
+Maybe we are: then he burns his hand.
+Why?
+It’s not clear.
+You really did it, that actually happened.
+These are two contrasting “it isn’t clear” moments.
+For midge- the it isn’t clear is whether she’s a ghost or not.
+Is she alive or dead, was she there at all, is anything fleeting real?
+It seems she probably is with the “my mom IS a star@ comment made earlier.
+So we should see midge as an allegory of his late wife?
+Maybe returning to him, or representing the idea that the people who die never leave us.
+Which is in direct contradiction with what we know of midge so far, that she represents things fleeting.

+For augie it’s the opposite.
+He sees himself as wounded, but never dead.
+The more he’s wounded the more he keeps on going, and maybe it’s by virtue of his disconnection to himself.
+Augie an midge represent the ideas of disconnection and opposing ideas of continuation.
+He continues on, wounded, while midge doesn’t ever continue, and is dead (part of the stars, maybe she’s a ghost) it’s not clear if she’s actually dead- but what is clear is augie is ACTUALLY wounded.
+He has the shrapnel scar and then burns his hand (followed by midge “you actually did that”)

+What’s the point of projecting a star on the moon?
+Why take something celestial and bring it down to something terrestrial.